Legal Liability and the Martial Artist

 Editor's Note: This article is intended to be an introduction to issues which

 should be considered in the responsible operation of a Martial Arts training program.
-The author is not an attorney, and cautions that the concepts discussed herein are general guides only, and for specific
+The author is not an attorney, and cautions the concepts discussed herein are general guides only, and for specific answers to

 You've been struggling for several years, but at